crate/crate-python/docs/by-example/cursor.rst

 This documentation section outlines different attributes, methods, and behaviors of the ``crate.client.cursor.Cursor`` object.

-To improve focus and reduce boilerplate, it uses a ``set_next_response`` method only intended for testing.
+To improve focus and reduce boilerplate, the example code uses both ``ClientMocked`` and ``set_next_response``.
+They are required for demonstration purposes, so the example does not need a real database connection.

 .. rubric:: Table of Contents